-Estuary is always looking to become more sustainable and environmentally friendly.
+We are always looking to become more sustainable and environmentally friendly.
 To highlight this, we have a Sustainability Policy (0.268MB) which outlines the ways in which we intend to become more sustainable and reduce our carbon footprint.

-Estuary's vision is to build homes that are increasingly sustainable.
+Is to build homes that are increasingly sustainable.

 We are committed to reducing our impact on the environment through a reduction in our carbon footprint, increased recycling, and working with contractors who are committed to sustainable procurement chains.